Which Type of Tomatoes are Easiest to Grow? Cordon or Bush?

-Tomatoes need quite a lot of care and attention, but some are easier to grow than others.
+Tomatoes need a lot of care and attention, but even so some are easier to grow than others.

 Tomatoes divide up into two broad groups; upright and bush.

-Upright tomatoes, also known as Cordon or Indeterminate Tomatoes, as the name suggests, grow upright with a single stem .
-Upright tomatoes are more labour intensive and difficult to grow because they have additional growing requirements which include stopping off the growth, pinching out the side shoots, and thinning the foliage- detailed below.
+Upright tomatoes, also known as Cordon or Indeterminate Tomatoes, as the name suggests, grow upright with a single stem.
+Upright tomatoes are more labour intensive and difficult to grow because they have additional growing requirements.
+These are stopping off the growth, pinching out the side shoots, and thinning the foliage- details below.

-Bush tomatoes make small bushes and do not need to have their growth checked, or side shoots removed and are generally easier to grow.
-Many bush tomatoes are small cherry types and suitable for modest containers and hanging baskets.
+Bush tomatoes make small bushes and do not need to have their growth checked, or side shoots removed and are easier to grow.
+Many bush tomatoes are small cherry types and are suitable for containers and hanging baskets.
 Illustrated here is a lovely sweet variety "Red Profusion" which as the images shows is a bush variety with dozens of hanging trusses of tomatoes.
-Available on line from Thompson and Morgan

-Some types of tomato are found only as either upright or bush, for example, the larger tomatoes, such as beefsteak are upright.
+Some types of tomatoes are found only as either upright or bush.
+For example, the larger tomatoes, such as beefsteak, are upright.
 If you want to grow different types of tomatoes, you will need to grow both bush and upright.
-Upright tomatoes are illustrated top right.
+The top-right image shows upright tomatoes.

 Bush tomato are shrub like in growth and need some support, a light cane will do.
 Overall, they are easier to grow compared with Cordon tomatoes, which grow up to 2m and more.